Azerks/backend/README.md

 - A cache would be highly beneficial to store either a previous request or a repository that has already been aggregated.
   We could, for example, set up an memory cache or a redis cache.
+- Support for pagination
+- Support for custom populating based on some 'required' parameters

 ### Scalability & Maintainability

 - Since the application is stateless, it can be easily scaled horizontally.
+  It can be deployed on multiple instances behind a load balancer.
 - The multiple layers of the application make it easy to maintain, test it and add new features.
 - Adapters are easily replaceable or mockable.
 - There is mappings between the final response and the layers, so data can be easily transformed, added, removed without